mjosc/dockerized-mysql-sandbox/README.md

 Scripts found in `scripts/startup` will be run on startup in alphabetical order (see *Initializing a fresh instance* in the mysql [documentation](https://hub.docker.com/_/mysql) hosted on Docker Hub).

 ## Sources
-The `create.sql` and `data.sql` files are taken from [Vijini Mallawaarachchi's Medium article](https://towardsdatascience.com/sql-cheat-sheet-for-interviews-6e5981fa797b), *SQL Recap for Interviews*.
+The `create.sql` and `data.sql` files are taken from Vijini Mallawaarachchi's Medium article, [SQL Recap for Interviews](https://towardsdatascience.com/sql-cheat-sheet-for-interviews-6e5981fa797b).